Denis Collins (journalist)

-He was a reporter for The Washington Post and the author of two recent books: Spying: The Secret History of History; and Nora's Army, about "a Bonus camp in 1932."
+He was a reporter for The Washington Post and the author of two books: Spying: The Secret History of History and Nora's Army, about "a Bonus camp in 1932".

-He was a resident of Washington, D.C.

-He was married to Pam Riley and they had two children, Dylan and Riley Collins.

 Comment on the guilty verdict in the Libby trial

 On March 6, 2007, the day of the guilty verdict, Collins was the first juror to give media interviews about his experience as a juror in the trial.
 In his first extended television interview, on Larry King Live, he told Larry King that he planned to write about the trial.

 Subsequently, on March 7, 2007, he posted a seven-page "exclusive" article about his experience as "Juror #9" in The Huffington Post.